nomic-ai/deepscatter/README.md

 # API

 This API description is incomplete.
-If you actually want to use this, file an issue.
+If you actually want to use this and can't figure it out, feel free to file an issue.

 ## Object creation

 Creation is a two-step process.

 First, instantiate a handler that will build a canvas.
+This is a synchronous function.

 ```js
 import Scatterplot from 'deepscatter';